iholloma/crdh/_essays/v01-04-mining-the-icc.md

 is no surprise when discourse and legal justifications changed in the 1970s.[^14]

-In 1970, President Nixon announced his Self-Determination doctrine for tribes.[^15] This announcement officially ended the Termination Era and returned Federal-Indian policy towards sovereignty and a nation-to-nation relationship.
+In 1970, President Nixon announced his self-determination doctrine for tribes.[^15] This announcement officially ended the Termination Era and returned Federal-Indian policy towards sovereignty and a nation-to-nation relationship.
 On November 2, 1972 members of the